vividos/RemotePhotoTool/LuaScripting.md

 For a given image property ID, returns a ImageProperty table with infos about the property.
 See description of table ImageProperty to see which infos are returned.

+#### local imageProperty = remoteReleaseControl:getImagePropertyByType(imagePropertyType) ####

+Returns an image property, by given type.
+Due to the different cameras, models and SDKs used, the image property IDs don't have the same numbers.
+To access most common properties, this method can be used to use a type to get the image property.
+See description of table ImageProperty to see which infos are returned.

+Note that when the camera doesn't support the image property, the function returns nil.
+Also note that the image property may be read-only, so that you can't set a new value.

+The folowing constants can be used for imagePropertyType:

+- Constants.ImageProperty.shootingMode:
+  Returns the shooting mode, e.g. Auto, Program, Av, Tv, M, or any other modes that the camera supports.
+Note that often this property is not settable.

+- Constants.ImageProperty.driveMode:
+  Returns the drive mode, e.g. Single, Continuous, Self-timer.

+- Constants.ImageProperty.ISOSpeed:
+  Returns the current ISO speed; some cameras have a dial to adjust this on the fly.

+- Constants.ImageProperty.meteringMode:
+  Returns the current exposure metering mode, e.g. Center-weight, Spot, Average, etc.

+- Constants.ImageProperty.AFMode:
+  Returns the current auto focus mode, e.g. One-Shot AF, Continuous AF, Manual focus, etc.

+- Constants.ImageProperty.Av:
+  Returns the currently set aperture value; depending on what shooting mode is set, this may or may not be settable and/or enumerable (e.g. in Av you can set an aperture, whereas in Tv the value is automatically chosen by the camera).

+- Constants.ImageProperty.Tv:
+  Returns the currently set shutter speed value; depending on what shooting mode is set, this may or may not be settable and/or enumerable (e.g. in Tv you can set a shutter speed, whereas in Av the value is automatically chosen by the camera).

+- Constants.ImageProperty.exposureCompensation:
+  Returns the current exposure compensation value that adjusts how light or dark the image will be; on most cameras you can adjust this from +2 to -2, in 1/3 steps.

+- Constants.ImageProperty.flashExposureComp:
+  Returns the current flash exposure compensation value; when flash is enabled, the camera chooses an adequate flash intensity, and with this property you can adjust the value down or up; on most cameras you can adjust this from +2 to -2, in 1/3 steps.

+- Constants.ImageProperty.focalLength:
+  Returns the current focal length of the lens of the camera, measured in mm.
+  This value is read-only for most cameras, and zoom is set with image property type currentZoomPos instead.

+- Constants.ImageProperty.flashMode:
+  Returns the current flash mode, e.g. Off, Auto, On, Red-eye, Slow sync, etc.

+- Constants.ImageProperty.whiteBalance:
+  Returns the current white balance setting, e.g. Auto, Sunny, Cloudy, or any other white balance settings the camera supports.

+- Constants.ImageProperty.AFDistance:
+  Returns the current auto focus distance after focusing.

+- Constants.ImageProperty.currentZoomPos:
+  Returns the current zoom position; this property can also be used to set a new zoom position on some cameras.
+On Canon DSLR cameras, this sets the magnification of the live viewfinder image, which can be 1x, 5x or 10x.

+- Constants.ImageProperty.maxZoomPos:
+  Returns the maximum zoom position on the camera.

+- Constants.ImageProperty.availableShots:
+  Returns the number of available shots to store, depending on the size of the memory card in the camera.

+- Constants.ImageProperty.saveTo:
+  Returns where images taken by RemoteReleaseControl:release(), or when the user presses the shutter button, are stored.
+Possible values are:

+  - Constants.RemoteReleaseControl.saveToCamera:
+    Images are only stored on camera memory card; no download events are generated, as the images are not transferred to PC.

+  - Constants.RemoteReleaseControl.saveToHost:
+    Images are only transferred to PC, but not stored on camera memory card.

+  - Constants.RemoteReleaseControl.saveToBoth:
+    Images are stored on camera memory card and are transferred to PC.

+- Constants.ImageProperty.batteryLevel:
+  Returns the current battery level.
+The last value always is the one describing the most empty state.

+- Constants.ImageProperty.imageFormat:
+  Returns the image format that is currently set.

+#### local imageProperty = remoteReleaseControl:getShootingModeImageProperty(shootingMode) ####

+Returns an image property value that can be used to set a new shooting mode.
+Note that for some cameras, shooting mode can't be set (e.g. Canon DSLRs).
+In this case you have to notify the user that he has to change the shooting mode dial to the appropriate mode.

+The folowing constants can be used for shootingMode:

+- Constants.ShootingMode.shootingModeP:
+  Sets Program mode.
+Av and Tv can't be controlled in this mode and is chosen by the camera, depending on metering mode.
+Exposure compensation can be used to darken or lighten the image, though.

+- Constants.ShootingMode.shootingModeTv:
+  Sets "Tv" or shutter priority mode.
+Shutter speed can be adjusted in this mode, and aperture (Av) is chosen by the camera.
+Exposure compensation can be also be used here.

+- Constants.ShootingMode.shootingModeAv:
+  Sets "Av" or aperture priority mode.
+Aperture can be adjusted in this mode, and shutter speed (Tv) is chosen by the camera.
+Exposure compensation can be also be used here.

+- Constants.ShootingMode.shootingModeM:
+  Sets manual mode; both aperture (Av) and shutter speed (Tv) can be controlled in this mode.
+Exposure compensation is ignored and is read-only.
+  Note: Use this mode to shoot in bulb mode, if the camera supports it.
+Bulb shooting is done using the RemoteReleaseControl:startBulb() function.

+The image property returned here can be set using the RemoteReleaseControl.setImageProperty() function.
+(Note: function doesn't exist yet).

 #### integer RemoteReleaseControl:numAvailableShots() ####